 Rubber Plant Information for Northern Areas

 If you live in a more northern area and want to grow outdoor rubber tree plants, plant them in a container.
 Taking care of a rubber plant growing in a container can include locating them outdoors during seasons of warm temperatures.
-Optimum temperatures for taking care of a rubber plant outdoors are 65 to 80 degrees F. Outdoors, plants acclimated to cooler temperatures should be brought indoors before temperatures reach 30 degrees F.
+Optimum temperatures for taking care of a rubber plant outdoors are 65 to 80 F. (18-27 C.) Outdoors, plants acclimated to cooler temperatures should be brought indoors before temperatures reach 30 F. (-1 C.).

 Taking Care of a Rubber Plant Outdoors

-Rubber plant information suggests plants require deep watering and then allowing the soil to dry out almost completely.
+Rubber plant information suggests plants require deep watering and then allow the soil to dry out almost completely.
 Some sources say containerized plants should be allowed to dry out completely between waterings.
-Still other sources say the drying of the soil causes leaves to drop.
+Still, other sources say the drying of the soil causes leaves to drop.
 Keep an eye on your rubber tree growing outdoors and use good judgment on watering, depending on its location.